 When a joint has been traumatized, the body must choose whether to repair the damage or eliminate the damaged tissue.
 When your immune system is habituated to constantly eliminating proteins similar to those in healthy tissues, damaged tissue is more likely to be discarded than repaired.
 Such a condition may be the cause of degenerative diseases such as arthritis.
 Allergies may also result from the readiness of the body’s immune system to attack its own healthy tissue.

 Consider the foods to which people are most commonly allergic, namely, wheat, peanuts, and milk products.
 These three foods are very frequently eaten in combination with large quantities of carbohydrate, prompting their proteins to be incompletely digested.
 For example, peanuts are often prominent ingredients of candy.
 Peanut butter is usually eaten with bread and jelly, all three of which are placed in close proximity on supermarket shelves.
 Wheat and sugar are the main constituents of cookies and cakes.
 Cereals, which are often made from wheat, are typically consumed with milk and sugar.
 Parents often induce children to drink milk by adding sugar and cocoa to it.
 Yogurt, to which large quantities of jam is added, is a very popular food.
 Ice cream, which consists mainly of milk, cream, and sugar has always been a popular desert.
 Cheese is frequently eaten with bread or combined with pasta, and pizza is often consumed by children and adults.

 The above combinations involving wheat, peanuts, and milk products are combinations of protein and sugar, protein and starch, and/or starch and sugar.
-These combinations are prone to incomplete digestion (see article: Principles of Combining Foods for Optimal Digestion).
+These combinations are prone to incomplete digestion.